 These lists contains the names of pioneer prospectors, miners,

-trappers, merchants and others that have spent time in Alaska since it's purchase
+trappers, merchants, military and others that have spent time in Alaska, or

-from Russia in 1867 up to about World War Two.
-The names come from
+purchased form Russia) through about World War Two.
+The names come

 books, mineral